Dear Parents, Students, Teachers,

 Medical Treatment

 All lead teachers are certified Wilderness First Responders.
-Our most common injuries are shallow knife cuts and scraped feet, however we are always prepared to treat serious injuries.
+Our most common injuries are shallow knife cuts and scraped feet, however, we are always prepared to treat serious injuries.
 Prompt professional backcountry treatment is given to serious injuries and conventional treatment is given to serious injuries in non-remote environments.
-Homeopathic and herbal remedies such as Arnica and Echinacea are some of the natural products we use to help with healing.
+At our base camp students are treated by the Camp Nurse who can refer them to further care if needed.
+We may also use homeopathic and herbal remedies such as Arnica and Echinacea as part of holistic medical treatment.

 Homesickness